wilig/ika/README.md

 ## Implementation

 The "implementation" is currently still quite hypothetical.
-It's currently using Zig, but that is subject to change at any time.
-Zig is in the sweet spot for this kind of experiment, despite faily awful error messaging.
-If I ever manage to wrangle a Jai invite, it may move in that direction.
+It's currently using --Zig-- C, but that is subject to change at any time.
+The project has moved to C, as Zig was a bit too raw just yet.

 ## thanks